JustinTienken-Harder/JustinTienken-Harder.github.io/pages/projects.md

 ## Rubik's Reinforcement Learning

 Coded up a lightweight representation of a rubik's cube to try and build a CNN/DNN model to optimize a policy that can solve a rubik's cube.
 Experimented with A2C, A3C, DQN and other reinforment learning based algorithms (all hand coded).
 Explored, how cube representations impact policy performance (direct array numerical input, generate a 2*3 X 3*3 image grid of colors, etc), as well as how different algorithms perform.
 Got my taste of reward shaping, and the general troubles of Reinforcement Learning based approaches.

+I had to build multiple programmatic interpretations of a Rubik's cube, so that I could simulate scrambles and solutions.

 A "failure" in the sense of a goal (cube-state to step-by-step instructions), but a wild success when it comes to learning how RL works, the theory, and how the algorithms work.
 What problems provide more trouble, as well as, how to improve RL systems.
 If I had to do the project again, I would do some reverse-RL by pre-training a policy on human data to get a good initial policy.
 This will substantially improve sample efficiency.
 Overall, it was a great learning experience.